︎

 in collaboration with Le Lab Architecture

-Paris 6e (75) / Private client / all phases - delivered / Cost: 308 000e ex-tax / 2022
+Paris 6e (75) / Private client / Delivered / Cost: 308 000e / 2022

 ROOSEVELT